Hitanshushukla/restaurant-orders-sql-analysis/README.md

 The objective is to simulate a real-world data analysis workflow and derive meaningful business insights.

 ---
+---

+## 📚 Project Source

+This project is based on a guided analytics project from **Maven Analytics**.

+The dataset and business questions were provided as part of a structured learning project, which was then independently solved using SQL.

+---

+---

 ## 📊 Dataset Description